fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 People will hear Jahannah roar and it will have desire to take the sinners.

 People will have their good deeds on the right side and their bad deeds on the left side.

+It will be the time of Ultimate Justice.
+Allah's promise will be fulfilled for everyone.

 People will have pass through the Sirat bridge above Jahannam. and it will be easy to pass for good people and it will be difficult to pass for bad people and they will fall to Jahannam.
+Animals sacrificed in the name of Allah will assist people to pass the Sirat.

 The angel that guards the gates of Heaven will ask: "Who is there?".
 The prophet Muhammad will reply Muhammad.
 And malak will say that he is the one for whom the gates must be open. and he will be the first to enter Jannah.